-Despite the College's strong interest in having individuals report allegations of sexual misconduct, the College realizes that not every individual is prepared to make a Report to the College.
+Despite the College's strong interest in having individuals report allegations of sexual misconduct, the College realizes that not every individual is prepared to make a Report to or to file a Formal Complaint with the College.

 The College has designated certain specific persons as confidential resources for individuals who prefer to speak with someone confidentially about their concerns.
-These confidential resources will not tell anyone else your private, personally identifiable information unless there is cause for fear for your safety, or the safety of others.
+These confidential resources will not tell anyone else your private, personally identifiable information unless there is cause for fear for your safety, or the safety of others, or if the sexual misconduct reported involves a minor.